The Nassar Investigation That Never Made Headlines

 University employees typically investigate incidents of campus sexual assault, but not always.
 While the Dear Colleague letter encouraged universities to employ internal teams to adjudicate campus sexual assault, it also warned them against potential conflicts of interest.
 Particularly if the case involves staff members, as opposed to just students, it can be difficult to hold a fully independent investigation.
 Colleges are tight-knit communities.
 And even when a school has 50,000 students, its medical specialists are likely to know one another.

 If a case is particularly sensitive or high-profile, universities will often hire outside specialists—law firms that focus on college sexual misconduct—to handle the investigation and publish a public report.
 Brett Sokolow, a Title IX attorney who runs an independent practice outside of Philadelphia, said 17 colleges call on his team to investigate every single Title IX complaint they receive.
 That’s not economically feasible for most institutions, though, and many additional colleges hire Sokolow on a case-by-case basis.
 “We must do 400 of these investigations every year,” he said.
-If conducting the investigation internally could potentially hinder the results in any way, Sokolow said, the school has an obligation to hire an outside team (As a third-party investigator, it bears mentioning, Sokolow would stand to benefit from that).
+If conducting the investigation internally could potentially hinder the results in any way, Sokolow said, the school has an obligation to hire an outside team.
+(As a third-party investigator, it bears mentioning, Sokolow would stand to benefit from that).

 “They should have realized, part way through the Nassar investigation, the enormity of what they were taking on,” Sokolow said.
 “At some point, the Title IX coordinator should have gone to Lou Anna Simon and said, ‘This is beyond our scope.
 This is bigger than us.
 We need to go outside.’”
 While the 2014 Title IX investigation was based around a single complaint, Sokolow said, “You’re not a good investigator if you’re not looking for a pattern.”